bengarrett/RetroTxt/docs/specs/controls.md

 # Control sequences

-Control sequences are strings of characters embedded into the text as cursor, display and presentation functions.
-ANSI art uses control sequences for both its colourisation and cursor positioning, as do remote terminals used by many Linux and Unix systems such as [_xterm_](http://invisible-island.net/xterm/).
+Control sequences are strings of characters embedded into the text as the cursor, display, and presentation functions.
+ANSI art uses control sequences for both its colorization and cursor positioning, as do remote terminals used by many Linux and Unix tools such as [xterm](http://invisible-island.net/xterm/).

 | Common name | Official | Partial support | Notes |
 | -- | -- | -- | -- |